andersen-piterbarg-book/andersen-piterbarg-book.github.io/index.md

 * [Volume 1 on Amazon.co.uk](https://www.amazon.co.uk/dp/0984422102)

 ## Contacting us
-We welcome typo reports and general questions about the books at authors@andersen-piterbarg-book.com
+We welcome typo reports and general questions about the books via [email](mailto:authors@andersen-piterbarg-book.com)

 ## Errata
 A list of typos and errors can be found [here](./media/TypoReport.xls).
-Fixes for the first printing that did not fit in the typo report are here:
+Fixes for the first printing that are too long for the typo report are here:
 * [Proposition 4.5.2](./media/Prop_4_5_2_Fixed.pdf)
 * [Proposition 7.6.6](./media/Proposition766Fixed.pdf)
 * [Page 401](./media/p401-fixed.pdf)

-## Other useful files
+## Other resources
 * [Preface](./media/preface-20100817.pdf)
 * [Table of contents](./media/toc-20100817.pdf)
 * [Notations](./media/Notations.pdf)